CassieCamp/arete3/database_hardening_plan.md

 #### C. Data Encryption

 **Encryption at Rest:**
-- MongoDB Atlas automatically encrypts all data at rest using AES-256
+- Mongo Atlas Atlas automatically encrypts all data at rest using AES-256
 - Customer-managed encryption keys (CMEK) for sensitive collections
 - Field-level encryption for PII data